algoim/algoim.github.io/index.md

 ## Installation

 Algoim is a header-only C++ library; except for small example/demonstration applications, all of the files are C++ `.hpp` header files.
-As such it requires minimal installation effort, simply download and configure so that the `src` directory can be found by your compiler when you include the appropriate header drive, e.g., `#include "algoim/src/algoim_quad.hpp"`.
+As such it requires minimal installation effort, simply download and configure so that the appropriate header drive can be found by your compiler when you include it in your C++ program, e.g., `#include "algoim/src/algoim_quad.hpp"`.

 ## High-Order Quadrature Algorithms for Implicitly Defined Domains